 PAC or programmable automation controllers claim to have overcome the shortcomings of PLCs and deliver control functionalities of a distributed control system.
 They are a reliable, scalable, redundant, and cost-effective alternative to Distributed control systems.

 Review: Difference between PLC and DCS

-The programmable logic controllers are highly reliable when it comes to the control of simple machines.
+Programmable logic controllers are highly reliable when it comes to the control of simple machines.
 It can handle digital inputs and output faster.
-They are cheaper, simple, scalable and flexible.
+They are cheaper, simple, scalable, and flexible.
 They can be customized depending on the requirement.
 HMI can be added.
 They need to be programmed as per the requirement.
-They offer a centralized control.
+They offer centralized control.

 On the other hand, distributed control systems are used for controlling large process plants and industries.
-They have redundant controllers and ensures continuous operation of the plant.
+They have redundant controllers and ensure continuous operation of the plant.
 Control is decentralized, meaning that controllers are distributed over a wider geographical area.
-They are application-specific and needs to be configured (rather than programming).
-They come with controllers, IO systems, database servers, engineering and operating servers.
+They are application-specific and need to be configured (rather than programming).
+They come with controllers, IO systems, database servers, engineering, and operating servers.
 Suitable for complex controls.

-Programmable logic controllers have blurred the difference between PLC and DCS.
-They are equipped with the speed and scalability of PLC and reliability, redundancy and complex control functionalities of DCS at a cost effective manner.
+Programmable automation controllers (PAC) have blurred the difference between PLC and DCS.
+They are equipped with the speed and scalability of PLC and reliability, redundancy, and complex control functionalities of DCS in a cost-effective manner.